 Toddler Tower – This kitchen helper is excellent for assisting the child’s independence in the kitchen.
 It is also easy to fold and store when not used.

-Tables and chairs – It is essential to get good quality, reliable furniture that will last a while.
+Tables and chairs – It is essential to get good quality, reliable furniture that will last.
 We use table and chair similar to this in our classroom for 3-6 yo.

-Work Shelf – Low shelving is perfect for kids.
+Work Shelf – Low shelving perfectly fits kids’ needs.
 I recommend these shelves.
-They seem to have excellent neutral colour and look very functional.
-Here is the ideal setting for the Montessori classroom: low shelves, corner shelves, book display and dress-up unit.
+They seem to have an excellent neutral colour and look very functional.
+Here is the ideal setting for the Montessori classroom: low shelves, corner shelves, book display, and dress-up unit.

 Montessori Inspiration At Home – Practical Life Skills – Toddler Series is an excellent resource for parents and those who are new to Montessori.
 In this ebook, you will find practical suggestions for implementing practical life activities with young children at home and in the classroom.
 There are helpful guidelines and checklists, explicit instructions accompanied by many photos of children working at home.

-In the kitchen – Montessori homes and classrooms use a particular set of tools which was tested and tried by many.
+In the kitchen – Montessori homes and classrooms use a particular set of tools.
 Tools that we used in our class can be found here.
 It is easy to find everything you need at a local discount store or use these food preparation sets.

 Indoor Cleaning – Children need tools that they can operate without an adult’s assistance and which are perfect for their little hands.
 This cleaning set has a stand for convenient storage.